-As the New Year approaches, enterprises large and small are reflecting on their annual results and focusing on strategic planning for 2018.
-One such area that businesses are increasingly engaging in are through trade shows and conferences that allow decision makers within enterprises to activate and make crucial contacts that can at times lay groundwork for multi-million-dollar deals.
-As business decision makers consider a physical presence at events, are these businesses ready to engage?
+As the New Year approaches, large and small enterprises are reflecting on their annual results and focusing on strategic planning for the coming year.
+Trade shows and conferences are one area where businesses are increasingly engaging in because of the opportunities that enable enterprise decision-makers to activate and make crucial contacts that can lead to major deals.
+However, enterprise decision-makers need to consider if they are ready to engage before considering a physical presence at events or trade shows.

 “A lot of the time, companies often go into events as brand ambassadors and all they think about is brand presence,” said Andy Lam, a freelance game and graphics developer who attends a number of conferences in Singapore annually like the SEA Summit “Booths oftentimes don’t add much, and I know a few who have the single object and brand visibility and presence, it can get a bit frustrating.”